converged-computing/flux-distribute/topology/cloud-experiment/README.md

 ## Usage

 Run the experiments!

+### 6 Nodes Test

 First we will do a max size of 2 on 6 nodes.

 ```bash
 time gcloud container clusters create test-cluster \